Clara Rackham: Family and early life

-Clara established the Cambridge branch of the Women's Co-operative Guild in 1902 and became its President, remaining active in her local group for over twenty years and writing on the value of co-operative ideals in Cambridge: A Brief Study in Social Questions (1906) edited by Eglantyne Jebb.
+Rackham established the Cambridge branch of the Women's Co-operative Guild in 1902 and became its President, remaining active in her local group for over twenty years and writing on the value of co-operative ideals in Cambridge: A Brief Study in Social Questions (1906) edited by Eglantyne Jebb.
 Jebb founded the Save the Children Fund in 1919 to raise money for German and Austrian children.
-In 1923 Clara served on the birth control subcommittee of the Standing Joint Committee of Industrial Women's Organizations (SJCIWO) and by 1930 had become chairman of the organisation.
-Clara chaired the National Conference of Labour Women at the Kingsway Hall in London where SJCIWO put forward two reports for discussion; on abolition of the marriage bar, and on equal pay for equal work.
-In Cambridge she worked closely with her good friend, the Homerton College-trained Leah Manning (President of the National Union of Teachers in 1930, elected as the Labour MP for Islington East in 1928 and then for Epping in 1945).
+In 1923 Rackham served on the birth control subcommittee of the Standing Joint Committee of Industrial Women's Organizations (SJCIWO) and by 1930 had become chairman of the organisation.
+Rackham chaired the National Conference of Labour Women at the Kingsway Hall in London where SJCIWO put forward two reports for discussion; on abolition of the marriage bar, and on equal pay for equal work.
+In Cambridge she worked with her friend, the Homerton College-trained Leah Manning (President of the National Union of Teachers in 1930, elected as the Labour MP for Islington East in 1928 and then for Epping in 1945).
 Both women were associated with the ragged school set up in a building in Young Street which is now the site of Anglia Ruskin University Music Therapy Department.
-In the 1930s Clara supported Manning's initiatives in parliament to welcome Basque children to Britain who were seeking refuge during the Spanish Civil War and some of these children were given homes in Cambridge.
+In the 1930s Rackham supported Manning's initiatives in parliament to welcome Basque children to Britain who were seeking refuge during the Spanish Civil War and some of these children were given homes in Cambridge.

-The Liberal Party
+Liberal Party

-The youthful Clara was an admirer of William Gladstone.
-She was the leader of the Liberal group at Newnham College and spoke persuasively in student debates.
+The youthful Rackham was an admirer of William Ewart Gladstone.
+She was the leader of the Liberal group at Newnham College and spoke in student debates.
 When Gladstone died in 1898 on the day before she was due to begin part one of the Classical Tripos she was not told the news in case she were to do badly.
-Clara is first listed as a host of a public meeting in an advertisement that appeared on 24 October 1902 in The Cambridge Independent Press.
+Rackham is first listed as a host of a public meeting in an advertisement that appeared on 24 October 1902 in The Cambridge Independent Press.
 Her attendance is reported at the public meeting on 29 October 1902 held at the old Sturton Hall.
 The Liberal Party were protesting against the Education Bill which would have excluded women from their role on school boards.
-Clara's objection to the legislation was that it removed the right of women to be elected by local voters to their existing roles and made them reliant on the consent of other members of boards rather than a direct mandate from the people.
+Rackham objection to the legislation was that it removed the right of women to be elected by local voters to their existing roles and made them reliant on the consent of other members of boards rather than a direct mandate from the people.